spacecatninja/craft-imager-x/README.md

 Imager X for Craft 5
 ====================

-This is an alpha version, _all the things_ may not work yet.
----

 Imager X is a Craft plugin for doing image transforms, optimizations and manipulations.

 Installation